syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Dot-NET-Core.md

 <tr>
 <th style="font-size:14px">Solution</th>
 <td>
-Essential PDF supports all the languages supported by Tesseract engine in the OCR processor The dictionary packs for the languages can be downloaded from the following online location:<br/>
+Essential PDF supports all the languages supported by Tesseract engine in the OCR processor.
+The dictionary packs for the languages can be downloaded from the following online location:<br/>
 <a href="https://code.google.com/p/tesseract-ocr/downloads/list">https://code.google.com/p/tesseract-ocr/downloads/list</a>
 <br/><br/>